anilu258/blacklight-deb-packages/README.md

  -- Gorla PRaveen <gorlapraveen@gmail.com>  Mon, 30 Jul 2018 08:24:02 +0700

-# brightness_bashshell_script
+# brightness_bashshell_script #
-A simple bash script for linux to increase brightness, decrease brightness, set brightnes, current brightnes,nightmode and daymode by running the commands in your terminal.
+_*A simple bash script for linux to increase brightness, decrease brightness, set brightnes, current brightnes,nightmode and daymode by running the commands in your terminal.*_
-For example as a root user run : "backblacklight nightmode" in your terminal for nightmod
+For example, as a root user run : `backblacklight nightmode` in your terminal for nightmode.
 ------------------------------------------------------------------------------------------
-##Debian(.deb) Package Installation[& Uninstallation] Procedure
+##Debian(.deb) Package Installation[& Uninstallation] Procedure##

 * In Linux Terminal Command Line enter `apt search cbacklight*` In general for any other packages like`package_name` installation, you can use`apt search package_name`.
 * If packages is found in the list then, in terminal, `apt install cbacklight*`.
 But, if package is not available then go to next step.